echebbi/gemoc-fsm/README.md

 - `ice.master.fsm.xdsml.*`: defines the xDSML used by GEMOC's Model Animator ;
 - `ice.master.fsm.design`: defines the Sirius Representation of a FSM.

+## Samples

+The [samples](samples) folder contains examples of projects defining a FSM:

+- `ice.master.fsm.sample.door`: represents a door owning three states (Opened, Closed, Broken) ;
+- `ice.master.fsm.sample.device`: represents a simple device owning a state (Off) and a nested FSM (On).

+Import these projects in your workspace to test them.

 ## Use this project

 ### Table of Contents